ericmjl/essays-on-data-science/docs/machine-learning/graph-nets.md

 2. We need to have node feature matrices, $F$.
 3. For convenience, we usually transform our graphs' array representations $A$ and $F$ into a summary vector that then gets processed by a feed forward neural network.

 Again, what remains relatively constant is the _structure_ of the model - some form of generalized message passing followed by some form of graph summarization followed by a top model.
 As long as you have some sort of semantically-meaningful square matrix $A$ and a semantically-meaningful node feature matrix $F$, you can follow the message passing -> summarization -> feed forward structure to build your GNN models.

 ## MPNNs and convolution operations

 When David taught me about graph neural networks, one idea really clicked: how message passing generalizes the grid convolution to graphs - which is why the "graph convolution" term shows up in the deep learning literature.
 Let's explore how this is the case by looking carefully at a simple grid convolution and a simple graph convolution.

 Starting off with the simplest grid convolution, let's say we have a 5x5 pixel image with a 3x3 convolution operator comprised of $1$s everywhere except the middle cell.
 When using the convolution operation (with certain border settings), we get the following result:

 ![](./graph-nets-figures/fig12-grid-convolution.png)

 We actually can re-represent the grid of values as a lattice graph and do a message passing operation to obtain the same result:

 ![](./graph-nets-figures/fig13-graph-convolution.png)

-And in doing so, we thus can see that the message passing operation using the adjacency matrix as our message passing operator is equivalent to convolution with a convolution filter of 1s surrounding a zero.
+And in doing so,
+we thus can see that the message passing operation using the adjacency matrix as our message passing operator is equivalent to a convolution with a filter of 1s surrounding a zero.
-Message passing on graphs more generally simple requires that we relax the condition that our graph be a lattice graph!
+Message passing on graphs more generally simply requires that we relax the condition that our graph be a lattice graph!

 ## Graph learning tasks

 Thus far, we explored how graph neural networks work in the context of a supervised machine learning problem where we want to build a model that links graphs as inputs to a property of the entire graph.
 Beyond this single learning task, though, there are other learning tasks.
 From a talk that my friend [Chris Lin](https://www.linkedin.com/in/chris522229197/) delivered, I learned that there are a few primary categories of graph learning tasks.
 Here's a short overview of those learning tasks.

 ### Graph-level prediction

 This is the category of problem we leveraged above to explore the internals of graph neural networks.
 Basically we frame the problem as "given graph, predict number".
 It assumes that we have a bunch of i.i.d. data that have a natural graph structure as its representation.

 ### Node labelling

 This category of problems typically deals with one large graph and its adjacency matrix, and our desired output is a label (or a suite of labels) that need to be annotated on nodes.
-Some of the nodes have labels while others don't; message passing could be handy here because it encodes the *homophily* assumption - that is, for problems where we expect that similar things will be linked together, we can encode this inductive bias into our models much more naturally than other structural equations.
+Some of the nodes have labels while others don't;
+message passing could be handy here because it encodes the *homophily* assumption - that is, for problems where we expect that similar things will be linked together, we can encode this inductive bias into our models much more naturally than other structural equations.

 ### Edge presence/absence prediction

 This is another class of problems where usually we are given one large graph, and the desired output is either whether an edge ought to exist between two nodes.
 This can be framed in terms of predicting the entries of the graph adjacency matrix, for example.

 ## Summary